paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/fontdeck.md

 Type designer and foundry pages previously consisted of plain alphabetical indices of names.
 I saw this as an opportunity to make those responsible for the fonts available in the library the heroes of the service.
 Individual foundry and designer pages now featured a photo or logo and short bio alongside a list of the fonts they had created.

-{% include 'quote' with 'Working on Fontdeck with Paul was a pleasure.
+{% render 'quote' with 'Working on Fontdeck with Paul was a pleasure.
 He brought his usual meticulous attention in redesigning the site, resulting in a far more consistent and harmonious feel, along with numerous small yet significant improvements in usability.
 Ultimately Paul added the finesse the site was missing.'
   caption: 'Richard Rutter, co-founder and CEO'
 %}